-This is meant to be a quick reference guide for the topics you might want to know for the final.
-It probably isn't comprehensive, but should cover most of what we studied in this class.
+This is meant to be a quick reference guide for the topics you might want to know for the second midterm.
+You should also know the material from the first midterm, because the content of this class is cumulative.
+This guide probably isn't comprehensive, but should cover most of what we studied in this class.
 There are no examples, so be sure to consult your old homeworks, notes, or textbook for those.
+Also, I have tried to make this guide accurate, but I cannot rule out the possibility of minor typos.
+If you think something is incorrect, feel free to ask.